kwonj-anl/ALEAF_Docs/docs/models/Operation/Operation_Execution_and_Run_Modes.md

-# GTEP Operation Execution and Run Modes
+# Operation Execution and Run Modes

-## Purpose
-This page explains how the GTEP operation model is run in A-LEAF and how the supported operation run modes differ.
+This page explains how the operation model is run in A-LEAF and how the supported operation run modes differ.

 The descriptions in this page are based on:
 - [LCO_GTEP.jl](C:/ALEAF/a-leaf/src/model/LCO_GTEP.jl)